 One, you, we can be used as subject or object, and they are often used in their reflexive form (oneself, yourself, ourselves).

 - Sometimes the government treats you/us as if you/we were a child.

 - There is the tendency to just lie down and let life treat one as it deems fit.

-- Succeed and failure always teaches you/us something about yourself/ourselves.
+- Success and failure always teach you/us something about yourself/ourselves.